synadia-io/orbit.js/nhgc/README.md

 # nhg.js

-This is a prototype API in TypeScript for interacting with KV, ObjectStore, and NATS pub-sub over the NATS HTTP Gateway.
-The NATS HTTP Gateway is a Synadia Server that allows clients to communicate with NATS via HTTP protocol.
+This is a prototype API in TypeScript for interacting with KV over the NATS HTTP Gateway.
+The NATS HTTP Gateway is a Synadia Server that allows clients to communicate with NATS KV via HTTP protocol.
+The NATS HTTP Gateway is part of the [Synadia Cloud](https://www.synadia.com/).

 While no library is needed except for standard libraries built into most programming languages a simple wrapper makes it very convenient.